Health Heritage | What to Expect | For More Information

 - Review of mammograms and other breast imaging studies

 - A clinical breast exam

 - Orders placed for screening tests as appropriate (mammography, breast ultrasound, MRI)

 - Personalized surveillance plan

-- Risk reduction strategies including counseling on lifestyle modifications
+- Strategies to reduce breast cancer risk including counseling on lifestyle modifications

 - Patient education materials

 - If indicated, you may receive a referral to the following specialists

 – Center for Medical Genetics for an evaluation of family history and genetic risk